KDP Formatting

 This article is a no-nonsense, UK-focused guide that goes well beyond the basic upload steps.
 It covers everything from terminology, real GBP cost breakdowns, UK tax and VAT insights, to expert tips drawn from my experience running MrPrime.com (an Amazon growth agency) and co-owning LoveReading.co.uk, the UK’s largest book review platform.
 Whether you’re a first-time self-publisher or looking to streamline your workflow, this walkthrough will give you the clarity you need to avoid common pitfalls and get your book live on Amazon UK efficiently and professionally.

 Before you dive into the upload process, it’s crucial to understand the publishing landscape and the terminology involved—especially from a UK perspective.
 KDP is Amazon’s self-publishing platform, enabling authors to publish eBooks and print-on-demand paperbacks globally.
-However, as a UK author, there are nuances that impact your rights, costs, and royalties.
+However, as a UK author, there are nuances that impact your rights.

 You should have ready: